Below are some common frequently asked questions to Calgary Cemeteries.

 Statuary in St. Mary's Cemetery

-The City of Calgary Cemeteries is non-denominational, however we do have specialized sections.
+Calgary Cemeteries is non-denominational, however we do have specialized sections.
 For example, there are Roman Catholic and Chinese sections at Queen’s Park Cemetery.
 All Calgarians, regardless of religious or cultural background are welcome to choose plots in either of these sections.
 The City of Calgary Cemeteries also offers a Field of Honour reserved specifically for veterans.

-No. The City of Calgary Cemeteries has a long history of serving the needs of Calgarians over many years.
+No. Calgary Cemeteries has a long history of serving the needs of Calgarians over many years.
 As a result, our cemeteries are rich with history and stories of lives lived and lost.
 Queen’s Park Cemetery is Calgary’s youngest and largest cemetery, which can accommodate traditional burials and can provide cremation interment options.
 Cremation interment and burial options may also be available at Calgary’s other municipal cemeteries.

 - Does The City help with flowers, food and other arrangements?

 No, a licensed funeral director can assist with funeral service preparations and arrangements.
 The City’s primary role is to provide interment space for ground burial, crypt entombment or cremation interment.
-The City of Calgary Cemeteries offers a Chapel available for booking at Queen’s Park Cemetery that may be used for family services or receptions.
+Calgary Cemeteries offers a Chapel available for booking at Queen’s Park Cemetery that may be used for family services or receptions.
 Set up and clean-up will be provided by The City, however providing food is the responsibility of the organizer.

 - Does The City arrange for cremation?